legendaryfishwastaken/SonicManiaPlusWebPort/README.md

 WebAssembly Port of  "Sonic 3 - Angel Island Revisited", a fan-made remaster of Sonic 3 & Knuckles.

-Demo Site of This Project: Coming Soon
+Demo Site of This Project: http://sonicmaniawebport.x10.mx/RSDKv5.html

 ### About Repository
 I did not compile this myself, all I did was fork it from VinMannie, thanks to him for doing it for me